mirochaj/ares/doc/example_litdata.rst

     sim.run()
     sim.GlobalSignature()  # voila!

-Hopefully this results *exactly* in the solid black curve from Figure 2 of `Mirocha, Furlanetto, & Sun (2016) <http://adsabs.harvard.edu/abs/2016arXiv160700386M>`_, provided you're using a new enough version of *ares*.
+Hopefully this results *exactly* in the solid black curve from Figure 2 of `Mirocha, Furlanetto, & Sun (2016) <http://adsabs.harvard.edu/abs/2016arXiv160700386M>`_, provided you're using *ares* version 0.2.
 If it doesn't, please contact me!

 Alternatively, you can use the ``ParameterBundle`` framework, which also taps into our collection of data from the literature.
 To access the set of parameters for the "dpl" model, you simply do: ::